top of page

 · Ecologically sensitive: This doesn’t always have a direct cost implication for the build, but may require more considered planning and possibly expert reports at the planning stage.
 An example may be a requirement to build a certain distance from a significant tree and build your footings in such a way as to not impact the health of the vegetation.

-3. BUILD TYPE
+3. CONSTRUCTION TYPE

 Possibly a 10-20% variance between the two.